jacebenson/cedar/docs/docs/tutorial/chapter6/comments-schema.md

 :::

 We need to be able to create a comment as well.
-We'll use the same convention that's used in Redwood's generated scaffolds: the create endpoint will accept a single parameter `input` which is an object with the individual model fields:
+We'll use the same convention that's used in Cedar's generated scaffolds: the create endpoint will accept a single parameter `input` which is an object with the individual model fields:

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">